This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Picking Up Thumb Stitches

-With your needle, gently pick up the stitches you placed on hold earlier.
+Now it’s time to grab those thumb stitches!
+Carefully use your needle to pick up the stitches you placed on hold earlier.

 Decreasing Stitches for The Thumb

-Now that you’ve picked up the thumb stitches, it’s time to shape the thumb for a snug fit using knit decreases.
+Now that you’ve picked up the thumb stitches, focus on thumb shaping for a neat, snug fit.

 Shaping The Thumb Tip